j7nw4r/tcp-chat-server-rs/README.md

-# tcp-chat-server
+# tcp-chat-server-rs

-`tcp-chat-server` is a basic live chat server over raw TCP, implemented in Rust.
+`tcp-chat-server-rs` is a basic live chat server over raw TCP, implemented in Rust.

 ## Running